 - A flashlight will be in each tent for when the generator is turned off later in the night.
 We usually bring an extra one or a headlamp.
-It is also good to have one during night walking to and from the dining area.
+It is also good to have one at night while walking to and from the dining area.

 - Anti-bacterial wipes

-- Any RX medicines needed, bee sting kit etc.
+- Any RX medicines, bee sting kit, etc. if needed

 - Pepto-bismol, sunscreen, feminine protection, cold/allergy caplets, cipro (prescription – used for any anti-diarrhea problems)